dkaravaev/fractal-draw/README.md

 ## Why it exists?
 This program reflects my small interest in group theory, complex analysis, fractal geomtry and Haskell programming.

-Too draw "your" fractal you need to propose to complex numbers representing the traces of Mebius transformations A and B.
+Too draw "your" fractal you need to propose two complex numbers representing the traces of Mebius transformations A and B.

 All algorithms and math were taken from book [Indra's Pearls](https://en.wikipedia.org/wiki/Indra's_Pearls_(book)).